 Matthew Clifford Haislip (b.
-1985) is a hornist, teacher, and composer currently living in Starkville, Mississippi, where he serves as the full-time Instructor of Horn at Mississippi State University.
-In this role, he teaches applied horn lessons, music theory, ear training, and history and enjoyment of music, conducts the MSU Horn Choir, performs in the Faculty Brass Quintet and the Faculty Wind Quintet, and serves as Principal Horn of the Starkville Symphony Orchestra.
+1985) is a hornist, teacher, and composer currently living in Starkville, Mississippi, where he serves as the Assistant Professor of Horn at Mississippi State University.
+In this role, he teaches applied horn lessons, ear training, and online courses in music appreciation.
+He also conducts the MSU Horn Choir, performs in the Faculty Brass Quintet, and serves as Principal Horn of the Starkville Symphony Orchestra.
 He is additionally Fourth Horn of the Meridian Symphony Orchestra and Third Horn of the North Mississippi Symphony Orchestra.
 He regularly offers free clinics to build relationships with the wonderful students and teachers in the region.
-He serves the International Horn Society as Mississippi Area Coordinator.
-He is additionally the hornist and a founding member of the newly formed Quintasonic Brass, a brass quintet comprised of current and former faculty members of universities in the Southeastern United States.
-Prior to joining the faculty of Mississippi State University, he served as the horn instructor at Washburn University in Topeka, Kansas and at Calvary University in Kansas City, Missouri.
+He serves the International Horn Society as the Mississippi Area Coordinator.
+He is additionally the hornist and a founding member of Quintasonic Brass.
+Prior to joining the faculty of Mississippi State University, he served on the faculties of Washburn University in Topeka, Kansas and Calvary University in Kansas City, Missouri.
 During the summer months, he serves as Instructor of Horn and Co-Principal Horn at Blue Lake Fine Arts Camp in Twin Lake, Michigan, where he has enjoyed working with hundreds of junior high school and high school aged campers from across the United States and from as far away as Germany and France for eleven summers.
-His articles have been published online and in print by the International Horn Society, British Horn Society, and The Bandworld.
+His articles have been published by the International Horn Society, British Horn Society, and The Bandworld.

 As a composer, Dr. Haislip studied with Dr. Nebojsa Macura and Dr. Theodore Hansen.
 Haislip's duet book, Dueling Fundamentals for Two Horns, is published by Mountain Peak Music and has been praised by leading hornists across the world, including prominent faculty members at Northwestern University and the Guildhall School of Music & Drama (UK).
 His new composition, Night Music for two horns and piano, is published by WaveFront Music.
 Other recent compositions include Rhapsody for oboe, horn, and piano, Celebration Fanfare for horn ensemble, composed for the recital in celebration of Professor Randy Gardner's legacy as the horn professor at the University of Cincinnati, College-Conservatory of Music, Ex Aequo, a commissioned work for horn and trombone, Blue October for nine horns, Brass Quintet No. 1 in D major, and Ten Character Studies for Horn, which is published by BrownWood Publishing.
-His compositions have been performed at the 2016 International Horn Symposium at Ithaca College (NY) and by performers at Northern Illionis University, University of Central Florida, University of Akron, Mississippi State University, Blue Lake Fine Arts Camp (MI), Missouri Symphony Orchestra's Hot Summer Nights Music Festival, University of Missouri-Kansas City, Western Carolina University, Stetson University, Horns of Ohio, and the University of Cincinnati, College-Conservatory of Music.
+His compositions have been performed at the 2022 Southwest Horn Workshop, 2016 International Horn Symposium at Ithaca College (NY) and by performers at Northern Illionis University, University of Central Florida, University of Akron, Mississippi State University, Blue Lake Fine Arts Camp (MI), Missouri Symphony Orchestra's Hot Summer Nights Music Festival, University of Missouri-Kansas City, Western Carolina University, Stetson University, Horns of Ohio, and the University of Cincinnati, College-Conservatory of Music.

-Matthew's hobbies include collecting CDs/LPs, visiting museums, traveling, modern architecture, Mississippi State athletics, Kansas City Royals baseball, playing the drum set, listening to his favorite band, "YES”, and spending time with his family and friends, especially with his lovely wife, Jessica, a professional oboist on faculty at Mississippi State University.
+Matthew's hobbies include playing chess, collecting CDs/LPs, travelling, visiting museums, Mississippi State athletics, Kansas City Royals baseball, playing the drum set, listening to his favorite band, "Yes”, and spending time with his family and friends, especially with his lovely wife, Dr. Jessica Haislip, oboe professor at Mississippi State University.